renjiatong/AlgoHub/README.md

 # AlgoHub
-Solution and Notes for Leetcode
+Solutions and Notes for Leetcode